 Healthy Dancer Canada is pleased to partner with Human Kinetics Canada for a book giveaway.
 The winner will be able to select any book from their dance collection page!

-AUTHORSHDC connects dancers, dance educators, health care professionals and researchers across the country via our News blog and Members' Newsletter.
+AUTHORSHDC connects dancers, dance educators, health care professionals and researchers across the world via our News blog and Members' Newsletter.
 Share our news and newsletters in your studio, school or clinic!
 Categories

 All